warning Coming soon – PHH Mortgage is changing its name! right arrow

 • The POA must be executed prior to the closing documents and recorded prior to the recording of the mortgage/Deed of Trust.

-• A statement from the Seller must be attached to the Mortgage Note, stating that they have determined that applicable law requires the use of a POA.
+• A statement from the Client must be attached to the Mortgage Note, stating that they have determined that applicable law requires the use of a POA.

 • POAs for VA Loans and USDA Loans must also meet VA or USDA, as applicable, specific requirements and an Alive and Well Certification must be obtained.